Fibird/JoinAlgos/README.md

 # Wisconsin Implementation

-A slightly modified version of the original implementation provided by Blanas et al. from University of Wisconsin is provided under `wisconsin-src' directory.
+A slightly modified version of the original implementation provided by Blanas et al. from University of Wisconsin is provided under `wisconsin-src` directory.
 The changes we made are documented in the header of the README file.
-These implementations provide the algorithms mentioned as `non-optimized no partitioning join' and `non-optimized radix join' in our paper.
+These implementations provide the algorithms mentioned as `non-optimized no partitioning join` and `non-optimized radix join` in our paper.
 The original source code can be downloaded from http://pages.cs.wisc.edu/~sblanas/files/multijoin.tar.bz2 .